WEEX

-WEEX (1230 AM) is a radio station in Easton, Pennsylvania, United States, owned by Cumulus Media, through licensee Radio License Holding CBC, LLC.
+WEEX (1230 AM) is a radio station in Easton, Pennsylvania, owned by Cumulus Media through licensee Radio License Holding CBC, LLC.
 The station airs a sports radio format branded as "Fox Sports Lehigh Valley", carrying the Fox Sports Radio network.
-It is also the flagship radio station for the Lehigh Valley IronPigs minor league baseball team and Lehigh University Athletics.
+It is also the flagship radio station for the Lehigh Valley IronPigs Minor League Baseball team, the Triple-A affiliate of the Philadelphia Phillies, and Lehigh Mountain Hawks athletics.

 History

+20th century

 On May 10, 1956, WEEX first signed on with a popular music format, simulcast from WEEX-FM (99.9 FM).
 It is one of the few AM stations to sign on after its FM sister station, which went on the air in 1948.
 WEEX-AM-FM were owned locally by Easton Publishing Company, which also owned the Easton Express newspaper.
 WEEX and WEEX-FM evolved into a Top 40 music format in the early 1960s.
 WEEX 1230 was only powered at 250 watts at the time and served listeners who only had an AM radio and could not receive WEEX-FM.

 In the early 1970s, WEEX-FM's simulcast with the AM was broken off under Federal Communications Commission (FCC) changes which ended full-time AM/FM simulcasts in large and medium cities.
 The FM station switched to Beautiful Music under the WQQQ call sign.
 Those call letters were chosen because the lower-case Q closely resembled the number 9, representing the station's frequency of 99.9 MHz.
 WEEX evolved into an adult Top 40 format and later an oldies format focusing on music from the late 1960s mixed in with a few pre-64 oldies an hour along with some '70s hits and current songs.

 By 1980, WEEX switched to adult contemporary music.
 In late 1982, longtime station owner Easton Publishing acquired The Globe Times, a newspaper in nearby Bethlehem, Pennsylvania.
 To satisfy FCC media ownership rules, both WEEX and WQQQ were sold off to Wilks-Schwartz Broadcasting.

 On April 4, 1983, WEEX swapped formats with its FM sister station, WQQQ.
 WEEX's airstaff and music library was moved to 99.9 FM.
 The former WEEX format was modified on FM into Mainstream Top 40.
 WQQQ's Easy Listening format was moved to WEEX but would be more vocally-oriented than on FM.
 In the mid-1980s, WEEX tried a format of country music.
 In 1987, WEEX moved to adult standards.